eth-educators/ethstaker-guides/merge-devnet.md

 ## What's next?

 You performs a lot of different tasks to help with the [*#TestingTheMerge*](https://twitter.com/search?q=%23TestingTheMerge) initiave.
 Check out [the program structure](https://hackmd.io/WKpg6SNzQbi1jVKNgrSgWg).
-There are differents tasks for all technical abilities.
+There are different tasks for all technical abilities.

 ## Good references